-Board of Governors New River Community and Technical College Beckley, West Virginia
+Board of Governors New River Community and Technical College Beaver, West Virginia

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and discretely presented component unit of New River Community and Technical College (the College) as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated January 31, 2017, which states reliance on other auditors for the discretely presented component unit.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and discretely presented component unit of New River Community and Technical College (the College), a component unit of the West Virginia Council for Community and Technical College Education, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated October 23, 2017, which states reliance on other auditors for the discretely presented component unit.
 Our report includes a reference to other auditors who audited the financial statements of The New River Community and Technical College Foundation, Inc., as described in our report on the College's financial statements.
-This report does not include the results of the other auditors' testing of internal control over financial statements of The New River Community and Technical compliance and other matters that are reported on separately by those auditors.
-The financial statements of The New River Community and Technical statements of The New River Community and Technical college Foundation, Inc., were not auditors' testing of internal control over financial statements of The New River Community and Technical statements of the New River Community and Technical college Foundation, Inc.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
+The financial statements of The New River Community and Technical College Foundation, Inc. were not audited in accordance with Government Auditing Standards.